runicscribe/worldbuilding-docs/dae-machina/culture/peoples/uon.md

 Since the Uon share a collective conciousness, individual personalities tend to be rather subtle, but do exist.

 The Uon culture is somewhat hierachical, with the majority of the population comprised of menials/workers, responsible for agriculture, construction, and powering large magical workings.
 The higher echelons of this hiearchy are include overseers, researchers, and focci for magical workings (enchanters, architects, priests/magi, and warlords).
 Uon also take slaves of other peoples for use as basic menial labor.

+The Uon communicate telepathically, and do not have a spoken language.